agardnerIT/badtrace/README.md

   --scenario=scenario1
 ```

-Note: This tool emits traces via HTTP.
+Note: This tool emits traces via HTTP(S).
 It is intended to be used with an [OpenTelemetry collector](https://opentelemetry.io/docs/collector)

 ## Scenarios